 Reservoir Characterisation and Residual Saturations

-Geological, petrophysical and upscaled rock type for relative permeability assignment
+Geological, petrophysical and upscaled rock types for relative permeability assignment

 Heterogeneity grouping of residual saturations and recovery efficiency